Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 Preparing libraries for separate compilation resembles the steps compilng an application.
 First, we use GenSym to generate code in C++, and second, we build the C++ code.
-In this docker image, the first step has been baked in to save your time.
+In the docker image, the first step has been baked in to save your time.
 To reproduce this step yourself, you may use (be careful this step can take more than 3 hours),